MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/standard/narrative.md

 ---
-title: "Standard Enterprise guide: The narrative behind the governance strategy"
+title: "Standard enterprise governance guide: The narrative behind the governance strategy"
 titleSuffix: Microsoft Cloud Adoption Framework for Azure
 description: This narrative establishes a use case for governance during a standard enterprise's cloud adoption journey.
 author: BrianBlanchard